hadikp/vite-painter/blog/en/nude.md

 ## What this drawing means to me

-This piece was not only a technical challenge, but also a dialogue with the human body and its inner dynamics.
-Charcoal is a raw yet sensitive medium—just like the body itself.
+This piece was not only a technical challenge, but also required deep focus and attention to truly understand the forms of the human body.
+Charcoal is a raw yet sensitive medium—much like the human figure itself, which conveys both strength and vulnerability.
 To me, this drawing speaks of **concentration, presence, and focused attention**.

 ---